nflverse/nflreadpy/docs/betting/compliance.md

 With this wiring, any opportunity that fails the configured policies will be rejected, logged, and excluded from bankroll deployment before a stake is calculated.

+## Ingestion-Time Enforcement

+`OddsIngestionService` can also enforce the same policies while normalising odds quotes.
+Pass either a ready-made `ComplianceEngine` or a `ComplianceConfig` instance and the ingestion pipeline will discard quotes that violate jurisdiction rules, credential requirements, or market metadata before they reach persistence.
+Rejections are surfaced through the audit logger and the `last_validation_summary` metrics block for downstream monitoring.